 Children will be tested using an on-screen check, where they will have 6 seconds to multiplication questions from all the tables.
 The test will last no longer than 3 minutes and is similar to other tests already used by primary schools.
 Their answers will be marked instantly.

-How can you help your child practise their times tables?
+How can you help your child practice their times tables?

 Because the National Curriculum for maths is so extensive, there is an expectation that parents will help their children learn their times tables at home and not rely on schools to bring them up to speed.